hapax/hapax.github.io/assets/chuzenji.md

 </figure>

-No insights into the nature of contingency and order, however profound, will conjure up a place to sleep.
-I remember that the cruise terminal incorporates a small konbini, so I walk back and dawdle in the snack aisle and look up hotels on the free wifi.
+No insights into the nature of contingency and order, however profound, will conjure up a place to stay the night.
+I remember that the cruise terminal had a small konbini, so I hotfoot it back and dawdle in the snack aisle, pretending to be wracked by indecision over different flavours of kabukiage, while I scope out local hotels on the wifi.
-A balding clerk listens to the baseball---from what I can tell, the Swallows are playing the Baystars---and watches me with a mixture of curiosity and faint amusement, either by the
+A balding clerk listens to the baseball---from what I can tell, the Swallows are playing the Baystars---and watches me with what I

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake9.png" />